shiftwinting/nats-streaming-server/README.md

 For connections, all servers handle them and the client library will receive a response from all servers in the cluster, but use the first one that it received.<br>
 For subscriptions, a server receiving the request for a channel that it does not handle will simply ignore the request.
-Again, if no server handle this channel, the client's subscriptin request will simply time out.
+Again, if no server handle this channel, the client's subscription request will simply time out.

 # Getting Started